grantds/bher-alike/README.md

 A simple probabilistic programming language in the style of bher, using the "random database" approach with Metropolis-Hastings independence sampling.
 This project is primarily intended to be instructive to the author.
+We transform the simple lisp interpreter from SICP into a probabilistic programming language.

 Programming languages that include sampling from stochastic sources as